sebasmonia/dotfiles/README.md

 ## i3 config notes:

 * The monitor switch bound to Win+P  is tied to my specific needs to my current laptop, didn't try to make it generic.
-* .xmodmap swaps ctrl and caps
+* .Xmodmap swaps ctrl and caps
 * From https://bbs.archlinux.org/viewtopic.php?id=223949, to activate BT @ startup:

 ```